 Seeded rye grass

-Most farmland bird species in lowland Britain feed on seeds during the winter, however many have suffered major declines as the mixed farming practices which once provided winter seed food have disappeared.
+Most farmland bird species in lowland Britain feed on seeds during the winter, however many have suffered major declines as the mixed farming practices which once provided winter seed food have reduced.

-Areas of uncut rye grass in silage fields, or ungrazed or lightly grazed rye grass pastures can provide valuable winter food for seed-eating birds.
+Areas of seeding rye grass can provide valuable winter food for seed-eating birds such as yellowhammer.

 Managing the grass to produce abundant seed

-To ensure the rye grass sward can produce a large seed crop that will attract birds, cease cutting or grazing from mid-summer.
-The exact timing will depend on which rye grass species dominates the sward, and on where you are located in the UK.
+For rye grass to produce large seed crops that will attract birds (ideally more than 400 seed heads/m2), there will be a need to forgo cutting or grazing from mid-summer.
+The timing will depend on which rye grass species dominates the sward.

 Restoring the area to productive farming